robfletcher/grails-spring-events/readme.md

 ## Defining Listeners

-Events are dispatched to any beans in the Spring context that implement the `ApplicationListener` interface.
+Events are dispatched to any beans in the Spring context that implement the [ApplicationListener][9] interface.
 You can register listener beans in `resources.groovy`.
 Also, remember that Grails services are Spring beans, so simply implementing the interface in a service will automatically register it as a listener.

+### Filtering the type of event

+The `ApplicationListener` interface has a type parameter you can use to filter the types of event that a listener implementation will be notified about.
+Spring will simply not invoke your listener for other types of event.

+#### _Example_ Using generics to filter the event type in a listener

+	class PirateUpdateResponderService implements ApplicationListener<PirateUpdateEvent> {
+		void onApplicationEvent(PirateUpdateEvent event) {
+			log.info "Yarrr!
+The dread pirate $event.source.name has been updated!"
+		}
+	}

 ## Retrying failed notifications